splunk-soar-connectors/.github/profile/README.md

 ---

 ## Reporting Issues
 If you've found a problem with an app but don't want to contribute a fix, that's ok!
 All you need to do is go to the [Issues](https://github.com/splunk-soar-apps/phawslambda/issues) section of the app repo and click 'New Issue'.
-This will show our conviniently set-up Issue templates.
+The page that appears will show our convenient issue templates.

 ![Issues Templates](../.github/Images/Github-Issue-Templates.png)